ese3500/final-project-yanfu-srikrishna/README.md

 SRS 05 - Utilize Timer 1's interrupt to detect the reflected signal via the echo pin and translate the echo signal's time into a distance.

 This was successfully accomplished.
-We often checked pin PD3 using the oscilloscope to ensure that interrupt is being triggered as expected (and saw that it was).
+We often checked pin PD3 using the oscilloscope to ensure that the interrupt was being triggered as expected (and saw that it was).

 SRS 06 - There shall be a wireless IoT based control mechanism allowing for manual control of the vehicle through the Blynk app.